RavanH/highlight-search-terms/readme.txt

 **I.** [Install now](http://coveredwebservices.com/wp-plugin-install/?plugin=highlight-search-terms) _or_ use the slick search and install feature (Plugins > Add New and search for "highlight search terms") in your WP2.7+ admin section _or_ follow these basic steps.

 1. Download archive and unpack.
 2. Upload (and overwrite) the /highlight-search-terms/ folder and its content to the /plugins/ folder.
 3. Activate plugin on the Plug-ins page

-**II.** Add at least _one_ new rule to your themes styleheet (style.css or a custom stylsheet or a custom css plugin) to style highlightable text.
+**II.** Optionally add at least _one_ new rule to your themes stylesheet (style.css or a custom stylesheet or a custom css plugin) to style highlightable text.

 For example use `.hilite { background:#D3E18A; }` to get a moss green background on search terms found in the content section (not header, sidebar or footer; assuming your Theme uses a div with class "hentry").

 Please find more examples under the [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/) tab.

 **III.** In most up to date themes (including WP's own Default theme) post and page content is shown inside a div with class `hentry`.
-This class is recognized by the hilite script, which means search terms found in post and page content will be highlighted but *not* similar terms that coincidentaly reside in the page header, sidebar or footer.
+This class is recognized by the hilite script, which means search terms found in post and page content will be highlighted but *not* similar terms that coïncidentaly reside in the page header, sidebar or footer.
 If your current theme does not use the `hentry` class (yet), this plugin will look for IDs `content`, `main` and finally `wrapper` (which might include the header, sidebar and footer areas) but if *none* of those are found, it will not work for you out of the box.
 See the last of the [FAQ's](http://wordpress.org/extend/plugins/highlight-search-terms/faq/) for ways to make it work.

 == Frequently Asked Questions ==

 = I do not see any highlighting! =

 This plugin has _no_ configuration options page and there is _no_ predefined highlight styling.
-For any highliting to become visible in browsers that do not support HTML5 like Internet Explorer 8 or older, you have to complete step II of the installation process.
-Edit your themes Stylesheet (style.css) to contain a rule that will give you exactly the styling that fits your theme.
+For any highlighting to become visible in browsers that do not support HTML5 like Internet Explorer 8 or older, you have to complete step II of the installation process.
+Edit your themes stylesheet (style.css) to contain a rule that will give you exactly the styling that fits your theme.

 Don't want to edit your themes stylesheet?
-I can highly recommend Automattics own [Custom CSS](http://wordpress.org/extend/plugins/safecss/) plugin!
+I can highly recommend Automattics own [Custom CSS](http://wordpress.org/extend/plugins/safecss/) plugin or [Jetpack](http://wordpress.org/extend/plugins/jetpack/) with the Custom CSS module activated!

-= I want to customise the highlighting but have no idea what to put in my stylesheet.
+= I want to customize the highlighting but have no idea what to put in my stylesheet.
 Can you give me some examples? =

 Sure!
 See tab [Other Notes](http://wordpress.org/extend/plugins/highlight-search-terms/other_notes/) for instructions and some examples to get you started.

 = I still do not see any highlighting! =

 Due to a problem with jQuery's `$('body')` call in combination with many other scripts (like Google Ads, Analytics, Skype Check and other javascript) in the ever increasingly popular Firefox browser, I have had to limit the script search term wrapping to a particular div instead of the whole document body.
 I chose div with class "hentry" since that is the most commonly used content layer class in WordPress themes.
 If that is not available, the script will look for divs #content then #main then #wrapper.
 However, in your particular theme, none of these divs might be available...

 Let's suppose your theme's index.php or single.php has no `<div <?php post_class() ?> ... >` but wraps the post/page content in a `<div id="common" class="content"> ... </div>`.
 You can do two things to solve this: